dmdque/Quadris/README.md

 > left, right, down, clockwise, counterclockwise, drop, levelup, leveldown, restart

-`levelup` and `leveldown` increase and decrease the difficulty, respectivel.
+`levelup` and `leveldown` increase and decrease the difficulty, respectively.

 Any unique prefix of a command can be used as a shortcut for that command. eg. `ri` will behave idendically to `right`.